0xFableOrg/xchain/pages/direction.md

 - Provide atomic execution, which we can conceptualize as recursive atomic message-passing: a transaction on the destination chain resulting from atomic message-passing being able to itself trigger further atomic message-passing to the source chain (etc).
-Put differently, enable cross-chain transaction that can seemingly call back and forth between both chains.
+Put differently, enable cross-chain transactions that can seamlessly call back and forth between both chains.

 **Question 2**: Can native bridges (preferrably trust-minimized, but not necessarily) provide fast delivery, atomic message-passing, or atomic execution?
 What are the trade-offs in the design space?